Top 100 Countries by Poverty Rate (%), 2025

 In everyday language, “poverty rate” can mean several different things.
 In official statistics it usually refers to a headcount ratio: the share of people whose income or consumption falls below a defined poverty line.

 For cross-country comparison, we use an international poverty line expressed in PPP-adjusted international dollars.
 This helps normalize differences in price levels across countries.
 The World Bank periodically updates the global poverty line when new PPP price benchmarks are released.
-In the 2025 update aligned to 2021 PPPs, the headline international line moved from the earlier $2.15/day (2017 PPP) to $3.00/day (2021 PPP), which is the line used in this edition.
+In the 2025 update aligned to 2021 PPPs, the headline international line moved from the earlier $2.15/day (2017 PPP) to $3.00/day (2021 PPP).
+This edition uses the $3.00/day line.

 Latest data caveats you should read before comparing countries

 Poverty is not measured continuously: most countries run household surveys every few years, and some do so irregularly.
-As a result, a “2025 ranking” is inevitably a patchwork of latest survey years.
-A country can move up or down in the ranking simply because its newest survey is more recent.
+As a result, a 2025 edition combines the latest available survey years rather than one common survey year.
+A country can move up or down in the ranking when a newer survey becomes available.

 The indicator shown here is sourced from the World Bank's Poverty & Inequality Platform (PIP), which harmonizes survey microdata where possible, but still inherits limitations from the underlying household surveys (sampling, recall errors, income vs consumption definitions, and differences in price deflators).

-The leaders in this ranking have poverty headcount rates above 65.0% under the international poverty line.
-Note the “Latest year” column: the newest available survey year differs by country.
+The highest-ranked countries have poverty headcount rates above 65.0% under the international poverty line.
+The “Latest year” column is essential because the newest available survey year differs by country.

 | Rank | Country | Region | Poverty rate (%) | Latest year |